The Best Color Laser Printer in 2023 – Life is Better in Color

-This contender for the best all-in-one printer title also includes Ethernet, USB, Wi-fi, and Wi-fi Direct connections.
+This contender for the best all-in-one printer title also includes Ethernet, USB, Wi-Fi, and Wi-Fi Direct connections.
 You can print directly from cloud services through Apple AirPrint and Google Cloud Print.
 Another great ability lets you automatically send scanned documents to multiple emails.

 Another candidate from the LaserJet series, this printer is a single-function device best suited for smaller offices, with high output but potentially high CPP.

-The LaserJet Pro M454dw could be the best color laser printer for home office setups, taking up just 11.6 x 16.2 x 18.5 inches and weighing 41.7 lbs.
+The LaserJet Pro M454dw could be the best color laser printer for home office setups, taking up just 11.6 x 16.2 x 18.5 inches and weighing 41.7 lb.
 HP didn’t skimp in the design department, so this remains a sleek machine, despite its hefty weight.

-We were pretty happy with its speed, too: On par with any best all-in-one color laser printer from 2020, this LaserJet clocks in at 28 ppm for both monochrome and color printing.
+We were pretty happy with its speed, too: On par with any best all-in-one color laser printer from 2021, this LaserJet clocks in at 28 ppm for both monochrome and color printing.
 There’s a 9.3-second wait for the first black-and-white page, or 11.1 seconds if you’re printing in color.
 Photographs, on the other hand, will each take around 27 seconds to be printed out.